Berlin–Palermo railway axis: Germany

-Further to the south, the corridor runs via the Nuremberg–Munich high-speed railway line opened in 2006 to München Hauptbahnhof passing Ingolstadt Hauptbahnhof.
+Further to the south, the corridor runs via the Nuremberg–Ingolstadt high-speed railway line opened to Ingolstadt Hauptbahnhof in 2006 and the Ingolstadt–Munich line to München Hauptbahnhof.
 The following section of the Munich–Rosenheim railway has already been upgraded to four-tracks up to Grafing station in order to separate mainline and suburban traffic.
-Finally the Rosenheim–Kufstein railway runs to the Austrian border and Kufstein station.
+The Rosenheim–Kufstein railway that continues to the Austrian border and Kufstein station is proposed to get a bypass as part of the Brenner northern access.

 Austria

 The heart of the Austrian section is the New Lower Inn Valley railway through the Tyrolean Unterland region.
 In particular the section between Wörgl and Baumkirchen is the most congested line of the whole TEN-network, a result of the Austrian national east-west traffic and the international north-south traffic sharing the same line.
 The largest section from Kundl to Baumkirchen is already completed and in operation since December 2012.
 The shorter section between Kundl and Kufstein (or Brannenburg in Bavaria), including a Wörgl bypass, is being planned.
 The Austrian section trains will be able to operate at up to 250 km/h.

-At the Baumkirchen rail hub, new high-speed curves link with the Innsbruck bypass including the Inn Valley tunnel (German: Inntaltunnel), which is already used by freight trains, but still needs to be upgraded for passengers and connected with the existing Lower Inn Valley railway line for trains calling at Innsbruck Hauptbahnhof.
-The Inn Valley tunnel will connect directly with the future Brenner Base Tunnel (Galleria di base del Brennero) bypassing the existing Brenner Railway across the Alpine divide up to the southern portal at Franzensfeste in South Tyrol, Italy.
+At the Baumkirchen rail hub, new high-speed curves link with the Innsbruck bypass including the Inn Valley tunnel (German: Inntaltunnel), which is already used by freight trains, but still needs to be upgraded for passengers and connected with the existing Lower Inn Valley Railway for trains calling at Innsbruck Hauptbahnhof.
+The Inn Valley tunnel will connect directly with the future Brenner Base Tunnel (Galleria di base del Brennero) bypassing the existing Brenner Railway across the Alpine divide up to the southern portal at Fortezza in Alto Adige, Italy.
 Construction of the main bore on the Austrian side began on 19 March 2015.
 The combined Inn Valley and Brenner Base tunnels will be the longest railway tunnel in the world (62.8 km).

 Italy

-From the southern portal of the Brenner Base Tunnel at Franzensfeste, an upgrade of the 189 km long Brenner Railway section to Verona Porta Nuova is planned, bypassing Brixen and Bolzano/Bozen.
+From the southern portal of the Brenner Base Tunnel at Fortezza, an upgrade of the 189 km long Brenner Railway section to Verona Porta Nuova is planned, bypassing Brixen/Bressanone and Bolzano/Bozen.
 In the course of several high-speed rail projects, the following lines have been built or significantly upgraded in Italy: